3M-Diffusion: Latent Multi-Modal Diffusion for Language-Guided Molecular Structure Generation: Experiments and Results

 \subsection{Unconditional Molecule Generation}

 Table~\ref{tab:un_results} shows the results of unconditional molecule generation on PubChem and ChEBI-20.
-3M-Diffusion consistently outperforms or achieves competitive results across all four metrics on both datasets, indicating its ability to generate realistic molecules while avoiding overfitting the training data.
+3M-Diffusion consistently outperforms or matches the performance of SOTA baselines across all four metrics on both datasets, suggesting that it is able to generate realistic, diverse, and novel molecules without overfitting the training data.
 Furthermore, 3M-Diffusion consistently outperforms HierVAE when both methods use the same decoder.
-This underscores the clear advantage of 3M-Diffusion in generating a diverse and novel assortment of molecular graphs.
-As shown in Figure~\ref{fig:case_uncond}, our sampled molecules present rich variety and structural complexity.
-We have included more sampled molecules from the prior distribution in Appendix~\ref{sec:appvisun}.
+This underscores the clear advantage of 3M-Diffusion in generating a diverse and novel molecular graphs (See Figure~\ref{fig:ungen} for 50 samples from the learned distribution).